InfinityWallet/infinity-connector/README.md

      activate(infinitywalletConnector);
      console.log('Infinity Wallet is connected and can be used with the DApp');
 } else {
-     openInfinityWallet(“YOUR_DAPP_URL”);
+     openInfinityWallet(YOUR_DAPP_URL, CHAIN_ID);
-     console.log('Open DApp in Infinity Wallet if installed, or if not installed will redirect to download Infinity Wallet');
+     console.log('Open DApp on a specific chain in Infinity Wallet if installed, or if not installed it will redirect to download Infinity Wallet');
 }
 ```